 So Facebook renamed its parent company to ”Meta”, in preparation for the coming of the metaverse, its own version of mixing VR and AR technologies with reality.
 Like how Microsoft tried with “mixed reality”.
 Like how Google Glasses initially tried back in 2014.

 What does this mean for the future of the internet?

 This can be great for games.
 This can be great for businesses with an international presence.
-This could be great for disabled or injured people to better interact with our insistent-abled society.
+This could be great for disabled or injured people to better interact with our ableist society.
 There could be new ways to help people with various phobias, especially agoraphobia … this could help aid in treating trans people with extreme body dysphoria before they undergo gender affirmative therapy.

 One way many trans people try to relieve their gender dysphoria is playing video games as a character with same gender identity they associate with; comparatively, these technologies could allow a trans person to design a live, 3D digital representation of themselves as their true gender, to live as a digital version of themself as a member of their gender identity that interacts with the real world (albeit remotely).
 Adjust their height, change their vocal tone and pitch, manipulate the appear of secondary physical characteristics, whatever they need to manipulate to look more like something they are comfortable presenting as.
 Others would address them properly without asking for pronouns, without deadnaming, possibly even avoid discrimination or harassment.
 Work, order out, go on virtual dates, socialize, you name it!